Vietnam.vn - Nền tảng quảng bá Việt Nam

 It is clearly an alien genetic element that our ancestors acquired through intermarriage.

-In a study of nearly 900 Colombians, with blood from several continents, the variant was found only in volunteers from Europe.
+In the study of nearly 900 Colombians, with blood from several continents, the variant was found only in volunteers from Europe.

 It makes their front teeth thinner than those from other continents.

-Further analysis led scientists to believe that it was a trait inherited from Neanderthals, a species of the same genus Homo as us that became extinct more than 30,000 years ago.
+Further analysis led scientists to believe that it was a trait inherited from Neanderthals, who were members of the Homo genus and became extinct more than 30,000 years ago.

 Along with Denisovans, this ancient human species is proven by many studies to have lived with our ancestors for many periods before becoming extinct and leaving a bloodline in our species, which is preserved to this day.

-In addition to discovering the HS3ST3A1 connection, the researchers also discovered that a gene associated with tooth shape in East Asians called EDAR, a gene called PITX2 can influence tooth and facial shape, and many other interesting findings.
+In addition to discovering the HS3ST3A1 link, the researchers also discovered that a gene linked to tooth shape in East Asians called EDAR, a gene called PITX2 can influence tooth and facial shape, and many other interesting findings.

 This research tells us more about how our teeth have evolved over millennia and how both genetic factors and environmental pressures may have played a role.